zopencommunity/meta/README.md

 zopen init
 ```

-Used to initialise a Zopen Community environment.
+Used to initialise a zopen community environment.
 By default, this will create a `zopen` directory in your `$HOME` directory as the root filesystem (rootfs).
 The rootfs holds the various packages, configuration files, and environment for Zopen Community packages.
 Removing this directory will revert the system without a trace.
 A Zopen Community main configuration file is generated in `$rootfs/etc/zopen-config`.
 To enable the Zopen Community, this will either need to be sourced after logon to the system or the following line can be added to `$HOME/.profile` (or .bash_profile or...) to automatically source the Zopen Community configuration file.

 ```bash
 [ -e "$rootfs/etc/zopen-config" ] && . $rootfs/etc/zopen-config
 ```

 It is possible to reinitialize a system using the `re-init` option - doing so will remove the previous configuration though the rootfs can overlap the old filesystem to reuse installed and/or cached packages for example.
-Initialisation on a system that has previously had a Zopen Community configuration should allow some parameters to be copied across, such as Github tokens.
+Initialisation on a system that has previously had a zopen community configuration should allow some parameters to be copied across, such as Github tokens.

 ```bash
 zopen install <package>...
 ```

-Used to install a Zopen Community package.
+Used to install a zopen community package.
 By default, the latest stable version is installed although options are available to install specific versions, tags or to pick from a selection [see `--help` for more].

 ```bash
 zopen upgrade
 ```

-Used to upgrade Zopen Community packages.
+Used to upgrade zopen community packages.
 Without parameters, all installed packages will be upgraded; individual packages can be specified on the command line to upgrade only those packages.
 Packages can be "pinned" to prevent upgrading in case a later release is found to be broken or incompatible - creating a `.pinned` file in the package directory prevents the upgrade; removing the file allows upgrades to occur.

 ```bash
 zopen clean [--cache] [--unused] [--dangling] [--all]